 4. Minimal Side Effects: Since dry needling involves inserting thin needles into the skin, the risk of adverse side effects is relatively low compared to more invasive procedures.
 Most individuals experience only mild discomfort or temporary soreness at the treatment site, which typically resolves within a few hours to a few days.

-5. Complementary Therapy: Dry needling can enhance overall effectiveness when used in conjunction with other treatment modalities, such as physical therapy or chiropractic care.
+5. Complementary Therapy: Dry needling can enhance effectiveness with other treatment modalities, such as physical therapy or chiropractic care.
 Dry needling can complement other therapies and facilitate better patient outcomes by addressing muscle dysfunction at the source.

 Cons of Dry Needling: